AdityaUK01/FAYM_TASK/README.md

 driving the browser, and logging what happened, so a human doesn't have to do each step manually.

-## Current state — read this before assuming it's "done"
-- The Excel read/write, task tracking, and per-item logic all work.
-- The actual clicking on Amazon/Flipkart is **not built yet** — the selectors in `platforms/amazon.py` and `platforms/flipkart.py` are placeholders.
-Running it right now writes fake data (`PLACEHOLDER-*`) instead of doing anything real on either site.
-- To make it real: inspect an actual logged-in order page on each site, replace the placeholder selectors, replace the eligibility-check stub.

 ## What you need installed
 ```